-The '504 patent never should have issued.
-Its sole independent claim covers a method of treating the debilitating condition called paroxysmal nocturnal hemoglobinuria ("PNH") using the heavy and light chains of the antibody known as eculizumab as a pharmaceutical composition.
+The '189 patent never should have issued.
+Its two independent claims both cover a method of treating the debilitating condition called paroxysmal nocturnal hemoglobinuria ("PNH") using the heavy and light chains of the antibody known as eculizumab as a pharmaceutical composition.
 But years before 2007, eculizumab was known as an anti-C5 antibody that was an effective treatment for PNH.
 And despite Alexion's recent efforts to argue that the scientific community did not know the amino acid sequence of eculizumab before the March 15, 2007 priority date, the sequence was in fact available to researchers long before that date.
 Several prior art publications disclose outright the exact sequence of eculizumab by providing a simple roadmap for its assembly, rendering the claimed sequence anticipated and obvious.
 It was also inherently anticipated by published Alexion patent applications and clinical trials using eculizumab.
 Various trivial limitations presented in the dependent claims add nothing of patentable significance to the basic method claim.

-Arguments similar (but not identical) to those presented here were the basis of a previous IPR pursued by Amgen, Inc., which was instituted.
+Arguments similar (but not identical) to those presented here were the basis of a previously-instituted IPR pursued by Amgen, Inc., against Alexion's U.S. Patent No. 9,725,504, with claims that are extremely similar to the '189 claims challenged here.
 That IPR never reached a final written decision because the parties settled and the IPR was terminated.
-As explained below, IPR should again be instituted against the '504 patent to prevent Alexion from asserting the patent to an antibody sequence that was firmly in the public domain long before Alexion filed its patent application.
+As explained below, IPR should be instituted against the '189 patent to prevent Alexion from asserting the patent to an antibody sequence that was firmly in the public domain long before Alexion filed its patent application.